access-ci-org/Toolkit-Docs/docs/toolkits/openstack-automated-installation.md

 ### Install Dependencies

-Follow these steps on the deployment node: <https://docs.openstack.org/kolla-ansible/yoga/user/quickstart.html#install-dependencies>
+On the deployment node, follow the steps in this section: <https://docs.openstack.org/kolla-ansible/yoga/user/quickstart.html#install-dependencies>

 From here on, use the "using a virtual environment" steps -- this avoids polluting the Python packages that are controlled by the system's package manager.
 Note that you'll need to replace `/path/to/venv` with a real filesystem path.
 This guide will use `/root/kolla-ansible-venv`.